 Copy a collaboration link for the page to share with other people in your organization who need to work on the documents.

-Short vs Full View
+Short vs. Full View

 Short View is similar to what used to be called Quick Entry, where only required fields left to be completed (or fields you have chosen to always show in any view via Auto Sourcing) will appear.
 This makes it easier to focus on what you need to complete without the distraction of completed or optional fields.